derricks/hirsute/manual.md

     #users.length now equals 7
 </pre></code>

+* in\_this\_order - specifies a non-arbitrary ordering of fields into the output files.
+Especially useful for CSV output where a downstream process expects a certain format

 Generators
 ----------
 These are the different data generators you can attach to any given field.
 Note that you can always specify a literal value as well that will always get used as the value for that field.
 Any time you use a generator, you can also pass it a block of code that will be called with the generated value.
 For instance, if you want to truncate a string that could be larger than the field it's going into, or add a separator between generated results.